 Cambridge is one of the best cities in the UK for students, with top live music venues and theatre, great food, shopping and breath-taking architecture, there's something for everyone here.

 The Cambridge campus is in the very heart of city centre, close to shops, bars, restaurants, green open spaces and the trendy cafe and independent shopping area, Mill Road.

-On campus services provided by the Union include access to an array of volunteering opportunities, a free and confidential Advice Service independent to the university, plus loads of evening events and more than a hundred societies you can sign up to.
+On campus services provided by the Union include access to an array of volunteering opportunities, a free and confidential Advice Service independent to the university, plus loads of evening and day-time events and more than a hundred societies you can sign up to.